NCATS-Tangerine/tkbio/api/client/docs/StatementsApi.md

 String source = "source_example"; // String | a [CURIE-encoded](https://www.w3.org/TR/curie/) identifier of the  exactly matching 'source' clique, as defined by other endpoints of the beacon aggregator API.
 List<String> relations = Arrays.asList("relations_example"); // List<String> | a subset (array) of identifiers of predicate relation identifiers with which to constrain the statement relations retrieved  for the given query seed concept.
 The predicate ids sent should  be as published by the beacon-aggregator by the /predicates API endpoint.
 String target = "target_example"; // String | a [CURIE-encoded](https://www.w3.org/TR/curie/) identifier of the  exactly matching 'target' clique, as defined by other endpoints of the beacon aggregator API.
-String keywords = "keywords_example"; // String | a (url-encoded, space-delimited) string of keywords or substrings against which to match the 'target' concept or 'predicate' names of the set of concept-relations matched by the 'source' concepts.
+List<String> keywords = Arrays.asList("keywords_example"); // List<String> | an array of keywords or substrings against which to match the  'target' concept or 'predicate' names of the set of  concept-relations matched by the 'source' concepts.
-List<String> categories = Arrays.asList("categories_example"); // List<String> | a subset (array) of identifiers of concept categories to which to constrain 'target' concepts associated with the given 'source' concept ((see [Biolink Model](https://biolink.github.io/biolink-model) for the full list of codes).
+List<String> categories = Arrays.asList("categories_example"); // List<String> | a subset (array) of identifiers of concept categories to which to constrain 'target' concepts associated with the given 'source' concept ((see [Biolink Model](https://biolink.github.io/biolink-model) for the full list of categories).
 List<Integer> beacons = Arrays.asList(56); // List<Integer> | set of aggregator indices of beacons to be used as knowledge sources for the query try {
     BeaconStatementsQuery result = apiInstance.postStatementsQuery(source, relations, target, keywords, categories, beacons);